-Bosua Pass is a high mountain pass at an elevation of 1.728m (5,669ft) above the sea level, located in central Namibia.
-The pass is traversed by the C28 road.
+Bosua Pass is a high mountain pass at an elevation of 1.728m (5,669ft) above the sea level, located in Khomas region of Namibia.
+It’s one of the highest roads of the country.

 The road to the summit, also known as Boshua Pass, is totally unpaved.
 It’s called C28 road.
 It’s said to be one of the less traveled roads in the world: less than 10 cars use it every day.
 The road is 315 km (195 miles) long, running east-west from Windhoek (the capital and largest city of the Republic of Namibia, in the central part of the country) to Swakopmund, (a city on the coast of western Namibia, capital of the Erongo administrative district).
 It is the shortest (not quickest) route between both cities.